cas-bigdatalab/neo4j-dist/README.md

 4. run the "ZkServer.java" in every node.
 5. run the "Coordinator.scala" in every node.

-Then you can run "RpcClient.scala" choose 'WriteCypher' or 'ReadCypher' (in line 36) to send your Cypher statement to cluster, and see the result from RpcClient console and cluster's http://localhost:7474/browser/.
+Then you can watch main/scala/test's 2 file, change 'client.scala' line24's code  to ReadCypher/WriteCypher and change 'RunClient.scala' according to your needs. and see the result from RpcClient console and cluster's http://localhost:7474/browser/.